 52% OF HAND-PUMP SAMPLES CONTAMINATED

 More than 70% of households in Cox’s Bazar rely on tube-wells fitted with hand-pumps to collect their water.
-Recent water testing in several refugee camps found that at least 52% of hand-pumps show signs of e-coli contamination.
+Recent water testing in several refugee camps found that once collected and stored in the home, 50% of households are at high or very high risk of e-coli contamination.
 Results indicate that even if the water is not contaminated at the source it is very likely to become contaminated at the household.

 Meeting the food security and nutrition needs for this population also poses issues.
-Although the rate of global acute malnutrition has decreased to 10.9%, the rate of anemia in children remains high at 59.6%.
+Although the rate of global acute malnutrition has decreased to 11.4%, this is still within the “high” category and the rate of anemia in children remains high at 59.6%.
 Stunting among children is also a major public health concern, with a prevalence of 32.6%.

 Each year those residing in the camps and the host communities are at severe risk of flooding during monsoon season.
 Flooding increases the risk of a deadly cholera outbreak and families are in desperate need of clean water.
+Camps also routinely see fires which damage infrastructure and put families at greater risk.
 GlobalMedic is responding.

 Health Clinic

-The clinic will provide maternal and newborn care, reproductive health care, nutrition and emergency health care.
-During the COVID-19 pandemic, we are also providing public health programming including the promotion of social distancing and wearing of face masks.
+The clinic provided maternal and newborn care, reproductive health care, nutrition and emergency health care.
+During the COVID-19 pandemic, we also provided public health programming including the promotion of social distancing and wearing of face masks.

-Through this program, we are able to provide critical services to communities that otherwise would not be able to access the tools they need to protect their health.
+Through this program, we were able to provide critical services to communities that otherwise would not have been able to access the tools they need to protect their health.